-3.2.10 Inclusion Advisors
+3.2.16 Inclusion Advisors

-An employee may request for an Inclusion Advisor to be appointed to support with the investigation process and advise the investigation team or disciplinary hearing panel on any potential equality, diversity and cultural bias issues, particularly where unfair bias (conscious or unconscious) may have been identified.
+An employee may request for an Inclusion Advisor to be appointed, where an Inclusion Advisor is available, in order to support with the investigation and advise the investigation team or disciplinary hearing panel on any potential equality, diversity and cultural bias issues, particularly where unfair bias (conscious or unconscious) may have been identified.
 It is the right of the employee as to whether they wish for an Inclusion Advisor to be involved throughout the process.
-This is currently a running as a pilot programme and under evaluation at present.
+This is currently running as a pilot programme and under evaluation at present.

-3.2.11 Counter Fraud
+3.2.17 Counter Fraud

-Where fraud is suspected advice should immediately be sought from the Trust's Counter Fraud Service (CFS); prior to any information being discussed with the employee so as not to potentially jeopardise an interview under caution if required.
-The CFS will determine if the internal Trust process should be deferred whilst Counter Fraud investigate the matter or whether both can be run concurrently.
-Regular communication will be maintained to ensure availability of information and to agree next steps to both the Trust and CFS.
-Please refer to the Trust's Counter Fraud and Anti-Bribery Policy (CG 22).
+Where fraud is suspected advice should immediately be sought from the Trust's Local Counter Fraud Service Specialist (LCFS); prior to any information being discussed with the employee so as not to potentially compromise any potential criminal investigation.
+The LCFS will determine if the internal Trust process should be deferred whilst Counter Fraud investigate the matter or whether both can be run concurrently.
+Regular communication will be maintained to ensure availability of information and to agree next steps to both the Trust and LCFS.
+Please refer to the Trust's Counter Fraud and Anti- Bribery Policy (CG 22).
+The Freedom to Speak Up Guardian may be asked to take information to counter fraud as well on behalf of concerned employees.